KMFDManic/bright_snes9x/README.md

 install:
 - download Retroarch from www.libretro.com
 - copy bright_snes9x to main Retroarch -- cores + system folders
-- load core, load content
+- load core, load content, run
-- change options and play! modify settings as needed
+- now change options and play! modify settings as needed

+notes:
+- 4096 point interpolation will sound very similar to mudlord's 256 ones.
+Because he's that good at using small tables to make high quality.
+But for imaginary phantom audio benefits, 4/8-tap custom is the way to go!

+- Block vram access off.
+This is useful for playing Europe in ntsc mode.
+Like Marko's Magic Football with copier protection disabled.
+Possibly Lucky Luke.
+World Masters Golf.
+And smoothing out some others.
+Or (old) translation hacks that don't work on real hardware.
+Plus newer hacks can abuse this feature and give lots of illegal speedup!
+And notably, this option breaks Hook gameplay.